Spring is just around the corner. Soon, many of us will be taking the time to thoroughly clean our homes.

 Did you know that you should also take some time out to clean your blog?
 At least a couple times a year, I recommend that you take the time to clean up your blog.

 Cleaning your blog will ensure that it’s properly optimized and organized for yourself as well as your readers.

 In this post, I’m sharing 5 quick and easy ways to clean and organize your blog.

 1. Fix Broken Links

 Broken links are links on your blog that are broken.
 A broken link happens when a link on your blog is pointing to a page that no longer exists.
 These links can be internal (links pointing within your blog) or external (links pointing to websites outside of your blog).
 This page could have been deleted or moved to a new location.

 It’s important to fix broken links because broken links can negatively impact the user experience on your blog.

-Think about when you’re visiting a webpage that appears to have exactly what you’re looking for, only be be served with one of those dreaded 404 error pages.
+Think about when you’re visiting a web page that appears to have exactly what you’re looking for, only be served with one of those dreaded 404 error pages.